-People with bipolar disorder can experience less extreme moods in between manic and depressive episodes.
-However, in some cases, people may experience symptoms of mania and depression simultaneously.
-These “mixed” episodes, which are not severe or extensive enough to result in a diagnosis of bipolar disorder, are known as depression with mixed features.
+People with bipolar disorder can have milder moods between manic and depressive episodes.
+However, in some cases, people have symptoms of mania and depression simultaneously.
+These “mixed” episodes, which aren’t severe or extensive enough to result in a diagnosis of bipolar disorder, are called “depression with mixed features.”

-Still, some signs of bipolar disorder are consistent regardless of whether the person is experiencing mania or depression.
-Typical symptoms of bipolar disorder include:
+Still, some typical signs of bipolar disorder are consistent regardless of whether the person is experiencing mania or depression.
+These include:

 - Extreme mood swings